Mercer cuts ratings on Pimco funds, more outflows could follow

-NEW YORK Influential pension consultant Mercer Investment Management has downgraded its ratings on five Pimco funds, possibly triggering another wave of institutional investor outflows from the Newport Beach, California, bond fund manager.
+NEW YORK, Sept 30 Influential pension consultant Mercer Investment Management has downgraded its ratings on five Pimco funds, possibly triggering another wave of institutional investor outflows from the Newport Beach, California, bond fund manager.

 It was the latest blow after Morningstar downgraded its analyst rating on the flagship Pimco Total Return Fund to "bronze" from "gold" late Monday, citing uncertainty about outflows and the reshuffling of management responsibilities after the exit of co-founder Bill Gross last Friday.